 Methodology

-The present study entitled “Attitude of Grape Growers Towards Climate Smart Agriculture (CSA) in Ahilyanagar District” was under taken.
+The present study titled “Attitude of Grape Growers Towards Climate Smart Agriculture (CSA) in Ahilyanagar District” was under taken.

 The present study was conducted in Ahilyanagar district of Maharashtra.
-Three talukas of Ahilyanagar district; Shrigonda, Kopargaon and Rahata were selected for the present investigation.
-Four villages from each selected talukas were selected purposively for present study.
-Again, 10 grape growers were randomly selected from each selected village.
-In this manner a sample of 120 grape growers were selected as respondents for present investigation.
+Three talukas of Ahilyanagar district; Shrigonda, Kopargaon and Rahata, with four villages purposively selected from each talukas.
+From each village, 10 grape growers were randomly selected.
+In this manner a sample of 120 grape growers were selected as respondents.
 An Ex-post-facto research design was used in the present investigation.

-The present investigation was based on the primary data.
-The data on various aspects of the study were collected from personal interviewed with the help of specially designed scheduled.
-The data pertains to the year 2024-2025.
+Primary data on the various aspects of the study were collected through personal interviewed with the help of specially designed interview schedule.
+The data covers the period 2024-2025.

 Result and Discussion